Soul Hunter (Babylon 5): Plot

-A second soul hunter arrives on board Babylon 5.
-He explains to Sinclair that the first soul hunter is a disturbed renegade.
+A second Soul Hunter arrives on board Babylon 5.
+He explains to Sinclair that the first Soul Hunter is a disturbed renegade.
 Having failed to "preserve" Dukhat's soul, he has become increasingly frustrated and unstable; and he has turned to killing people before their natural death in order to capture their souls.

-Meanwhile, the first soul hunter has kidnapped Delenn, and starts to drain her blood.
+Meanwhile, the first Soul Hunter has kidnapped Delenn, and starts to drain her life force.
+In doing so, he catches a glimpse of her hidden purposes on the station, exclaiming, "You plan such a thing?
+Incredible."
 Sinclair locates them, resulting in an exchange of gunfire.
-The soul hunter says, "Why do you fight for her?
-Don’t you understand?
-She is "Satai" ....
-I've seen her soul: they’re using you."
+The Soul Hunter says, "Why do you fight for her?
+Don't you understand?
+She is "Satai" ...
+I've seen her soul: they're using you."
 Sinclair is thrown to the ground.
-The soul hunter's soul-capturing machine, trained upon on Delenn, activates.
-Sinclair gets up and turns the soul-draining machine away from Delenn and trains the beam onto the soul hunter.
-The soul hunter cries out, "No!", as he falls to the ground, his soul being captured by the machine and transferred into a spherical soul vessel.
+The Soul Hunter's soul-capturing machine, trained upon on Delenn, activates.
+Sinclair gets up and turns the soul-draining machine away from Delenn and trains the beam onto the Soul Hunter.
+The Soul Hunter cries out, and he falls to the ground, his soul being captured by the machine and transferred into a spherical soul vessel.

-As Delenn recovers in the MedLab, Sinclair in his quarters does a search for the Minbari word "Satai".
-Later, Sinclair escorts the second soul hunter off the station, telling him that the soul hunters are not welcome aboard the station.
-The soul hunter enquires what became of his brother's collection of soul vessels.
+As Delenn recovers in the MedLab, Sinclair in his quarters does a search for the Minbari word "Satai", discovering that Delenn is a member of the Minbari Grey Council.
+Later, Sinclair escorts the second Soul Hunter off the station, telling him that the Soul Hunters are not welcome aboard the station.
+The Soul Hunter enquires what became of his brother's collection of soul vessels.

-Delenn sits cross-legged in her quarters, with the soul hunter's soul vessels, setting the souls free one by one.
+Delenn sits cross-legged in her quarters, with the Soul Hunter's soul vessels, setting the souls free one by one.

-Writing
+Writing and story arc significance

 As Babylon 5 was conceived with an overall five-year story arc, the episode was written as both an individual story and with another level, where the hints of the larger story arc were given, such as Delenn's secrecy about her role on the Grey Council.
-The series' creator, J. Michael Straczynski indicates that the episodes can be watched for the individual stories, the character stories, or the story arc.
+The series' creator, J. Michael Straczynski, indicates that the episodes can be watched for the individual stories, the character stories, or the story arc.